frkn2076/StockMarket/README.md

 # StockMarket

-A project which gives information about stocks.
+A project which gives information about stocks. (.Net 5.0)

-## (Angular & .Net 5.0)
+* Swagger
+* AutoMapper